smartfog/fogflow/doc/en/source/scorpioIntegration.rst

-Step 2: check if FogFlow receives the subscribed entity
+Step 2: check if NGSILD broker  receives the result entity

 please prepare the CURL command to query the "result" entities from  FogFlow thinBroker.